lbryio/lbry.com/content/faq/lbry-basics.md

 If you ever need to change your LBRY email address or sign out, please see [this guide](/faq/how-to-change-email).
 If you sign into a new email and need to transfer your verification status and account (lbry.tv only users), you'll need to [reach out to us](/faq/support) in order to link your accounts.

 ## What if I want to run LBRY on multiple computers or different Windows accounts?
-If you want to run LBRY on multiple PCs or on other platforms like Android, you can sign in with the same email on all devices.
+If you want to run LBRY on multiple PCs or other platforms like Android, you can sign in with the same email on all devices.
 Your account data and preferences will be synced as long as it's enabled in Settings.

 ## What are LBRY Rewards? {#rewards}
 [LBRY Rewards](/faq/rewards) are used to distribute LBRY Credits (LBC) to new and existing users by allowing them to explore app functions and complete tasks which generate LBC as a reward.
-In order to be eligible for rewards, you need to [verify your identity](/faq/identity-requirements) which uniquely identifies you as an LBRY user.
+To be eligible for rewards, you need to [verify your identity](/faq/identity-requirements) which uniquely identifies you as an LBRY user.

 ## What is a wallet and how do I find it? {#wallet}
 A wallet is a secure, digital wallet used to store, send and receive cryptocurrencies like LBRY Credits(LBC).
 LBRY comes with its own wallet and is stored locally on your device and nowhere else unless you enable the Sync feature. **If you do not enable syncing, it is critical that you [backup your wallet data](/faq/how-to-backup-wallet) in case you lose access to your PC or need to [migrate](/faq/backup-data) to a new one.**